Bladder Control Problems & Your Period

 Takeaway: Menstrual products, like tampons, can cause changes in your abdominal pressure, causing urinary retention and leakage.
 Tampons can also cause leakage by unknowingly fixing a pre-existing urine flow issue.

 If you’re experiencing incontinence during your period or your cycle, it can change your quality of life.
 But don’t worry—there are many treatment options available.
-You can speak with a healthcare professional, like your gynecologist, about a treatment plan or try out some simple at-home treatments.
+You can speak with a healthcare professional, like your gynecologist or pelvic floor physical therapist, about a treatment plan or try out some simple at-home treatments.

 1. Pelvic Floor Exercises

-Also known as Kegel exercises, these exercises can help improve the strength of your pelvic floor and your sexual function and sexual health.
+Also known as Kegel exercises, these exercises can help improve the strength of your pelvic floor.
 Even if you don’t have incontinence, you should do pelvic floor exercises to help keep your pelvic area strong and continent.

 2. Incontinence Products

 If you find that you’re leaking through your clothes or just want help managing your incontinence, incontinence products may be the answer.
 Protective adult underwear or bladder pads can help absorb leaks and keep you dry and worry-free.
-Find out if you qualify to receive incontinence supplies free through your insurance.
+Find out if you qualify to receive incontinence supplies free through your insurance at the bottom of the page.

 3. Lifestyle Changes

-Making specific lifestyle changes may be able to help you manage your incontinence.
-For example, drink lots of water, eat foods that are good for your bladder, exercise, and avoid bladder irritants like caffeine, alcohol, and certain spices.
+Making specific lifestyle changes may help you manage your incontinence.
+Drinking lots of water, eating healthy foods, exercising, and avoiding bladder irritants like caffeine, alcohol, and certain spices can all help improve incontinence symptoms.

 4. Medications & Surgeries

-Speak with your healthcare professional about which medicines may be able to help with incontinence symptoms, or talk to your provider about bladder Botox injections or vaginal pessaries.
+Speak with your healthcare professional about which medicines may be able to help treat incontinence symptoms, or talk to your provider about bladder Botox injections or vaginal pessaries.

 5. Weight Management

-Maintaining a healthy weight is helpful when managing incontinence symptoms since the extra weight can put pressure on your bladder and increase incontinence symptoms.
+Maintaining a healthy weight is helpful when managing incontinence symptoms since excess weight can put pressure on your bladder and increase incontinence symptoms.
 Therefore, aim for a healthy amount of weight loss and exercise to keep your incontinence in control.

 Aeroflow Urology knows managing incontinence symptoms can be difficult at times, especially if you’re also managing symptoms of menstruation.
-Let us do the work for you regarding incontinence care by sending you free incontinence supplies, such as bladder pads, every month.
+Let us do the work for you regarding incontinence care by sending you free incontinence supplies every month if you qualify.

-If you have a pre-existing condition that causes incontinence, your Aeroflow Urology, along with your Medicaid or private insurance plan, may be able to help.
+If you have a pre-existing condition that causes urinary incontinence, Aeroflow Urology, along with your Medicaid-managed care plan, may be able to help.
 Here’s how it works:

 Step 1.
 Fill out our Eligibility Form.